Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-PPu_s5Gg8gs.md

 # [September 22nd, 2020 Livestream](../2020-09-22.md)
 ## Q&A: Will the Story play out when implemented or will we have to start a new game?
 https://www.youtube.com/watch?v=PPu_s5Gg8gs
+This question was possibly duplicated with a more recent answer: [February 23rd, 2021 Livestream Q&A: Will you be able to play Story on an existing save when 1.0 comes out?](./yt-fbIm1CfGGZQ.md) https://www.youtube.com/watch?v=fbIm1CfGGZQ

 ### Topics
 * [Satisfactory Updates > Pending > Satisfactory 1.0](../topics/satisfactory-updates/pending/satisfactory-1-0.md)